rsonger/software-engineering-lab/_posts/2022-06-14-building_a_scene.md

 <input type="checkbox" class="checkbox inline"> Make sure there are no errors and save the file.

 We calculate coordinates for the grid on the $xy$-plane by setting coordinates for vertical lines first and horizonal lines second.
-Our applications will be able to easily rotate the grid $90°$ in any direction and place it along the desired plane.
+Applications that use the grid mesh will be able to easily rotate it $90°$ in any direction to place it along the desired plane.

-The first `for` loop calculates the coordinate values for each line that will be drawn with respect to its perpendicular axis and stores those values in the `ticks` list.
-Then, the second `for` loop uses each value in `ticks` as the $x$-coordinates for vertical lines.
-The third `for` loop also uses the same `ticks` values but sets them to the $y$-coordinates of the horizontal lines.
+The first `for` loop calculates coordinate values of the perpendicular axis for each line and stores those values in the `ticks` list.
+Then, the second `for` loop uses the values in `ticks` as $x$-coordinates for vertical lines.
+The third `for` loop also uses the same `ticks` values but sets them to the $y$-coordinates of horizontal lines.

-The `majorColor` parameter sets the color for only the center lines while the `minorColor` parameter sets the color for all the rest.
-Like the `AxesHelper` class, the `GridHelper` class also stores a `self.mesh` which our applications can use to render the grid.
+The `majorColor` parameter sets the color for the two center lines while the `minorColor` parameter sets the color for all the rest.
+Like the `AxesHelper` class, the `GridHelper` class also stores a `self.mesh` which our applications will use to render the grid.

 Now let's make sure these two helper classes render correctly with a test application.